petr7555/tdt4259-individual-assignment/design-doc.md

 Having the fraud detection service deployed in the same environment as the payment processing system will minimize the communication latency.

-The model trained in Pycaret can be transpiler to other languages, such as C or Java.
+A model trained in Pycaret can be transpiler to other languages, such as C or Java.
 This will result in faster inference speed.

 ### 6.5.
 Security